skygorilla/teramoto-motorcycle-platform/README.md

     ```

 2.  **Set up Environment Variables**
-    This is a critical step for connecting to Firebase and other services.
+    This is a **critical step** for the application to function.
+All secret keys and API credentials are managed in an environment file that you must create.

-    ```bash
-    # Copy the example environment file
-    cp .env.example .env
-    ```
-    Now, open the newly created `.env` file and fill in the values.
-You can find your Firebase credentials in your Firebase project settings.
+    ➡️ **Please follow the detailed guide here: [./docs/security.md](./docs/security.md)**

 3.  **Install dependencies**
     ```bash